monakhovm/kbot/README.md

 ## Running the Bot

-There are two ways to run the bot:
+There are several ways to run the bot:

 1.  **Using `go run` (for development):**
     ```